catseye/Chrysoberyl/README.markdown

 ### perhaps ###

 Generalize "Family" to be families of anything, perhaps.

-Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.  (For now it's `see-also`.)

 Maybe something other than "emulator" for yoob and BefOS, eh?